JemRF/RF-Documentation/pages/mydoc/wifi_iot.md

 ## Tech Specs:

-Demensions 74mm x 55mm x 28mm
+Dimensions 74mm x 55mm x 28mm
 Powered either by USB Mini cable (4.5V DC to 7V DC input) or battery connection (2.5V to 3.5V) via the 2 pin battery connection plug
 -55°C to +125°C. Fahrenheit equivalent is -67°F to +257°F, ±0.5°C accuracy from -10°C to +85°C
-Can be programmed using Arduino or LUA development environments Upgraded using a 3.3V FTDI cable (recomended while the product is in BETA) 8 GPIO ports avalaiable through the 16 pin header Supports SPI serial interface
+Can be programmed using Arduino or LUA development environments Upgraded using a 3.3V FTDI cable (recommended while the product is in BETA) 8 GPIO ports available through the 16 pin header Supports SPI serial interface
 ## Board Layout: